browserengineering/book/book/rendering-architecture.md

 keep up anyway.
 For this reason, `16ms` is not just a frame budget but also a desired rendering *cadence*.

-Currently, your browser runs the rendering pipeline (style, layout, draw, and drawToScreen) immediately after each possible change of state that might cause a change.
+Currently, your browser runs the rendering pipeline (style, layout, paint, and drawToScreen) immediately after each possible change of state that might cause a change.
 These changes of state are: `handle_click`, `keypress`, `load`, and `js_innerHTML`.
 In addition, if the click or keypress hapens on the URL bar